eponsonby/ATP-Support/job-announcement-playbook/details/requirements/qualifications.md

 title: Qualifications
 sidenav: qualifications
 lead: Describes the experience and education that a job seeker needs to be qualified for the job.
 When hiring for multiple grade levels, you must explain the qualifications for each grade level.
-current-fields: ["Specialized experience", "Qualifications", "Education", "Selective placement factor", "Time in grade"]
+current-fields: ["Specialized experience", "Education", "Selective placement factor", "Time in grade"]
 previous-fields: []
 ---